Eight Daoist immortals – ink painting by a contemporary Chinese artist

-Bell and drum structures in Eight Immortals Temple, the biggest Daoist temple in Xi’an
+Bell and drum structures in Eight Immortals Temple.

 Eight Immortals Cross the Sea

-Eight Immortals crossing the sea without vessel is one of the most enduring legends in China.
+Eight Immortals Crossing the sea without a vessel is one of the most enduring legends in Chinese mythology.

-As the legend goes, one day, the team of eight were invited to attend G13 meeting along with other five distinctive celestial VIPs on Penglai Island in the East China Sea.
+According to the legend, one day the team of eight were invited to attend a meeting on Penglai Island in the East China Sea.
 The meeting was mainly recreational with no serious issues discussed and no joint statement released.
 In fact, the central agenda was of viewing how peony blossoms sway in the mid-spring breeze.
-In Chinese culture, peony flowers represent queens and princesses.

-On their way back after the boring meeting, the pack of eight felt they would like to do something rather outrageous for a change, so they decided to return to the mainland without a boat.
+On their way home after the boring meeting, the pack felt they would like to do something rather outrageous for a change, so they decided to return to the mainland without a boat.

 Iron-Crutch Li threw his crutch onto the sea which immediately became a canoe, then Han Xiangzi did the same with his vertical bamboo flute.
 Han Zhongli followed suit and turned his banana leaf fan into a surfboard.
-Zhang Guolao unfolded his paper donkey, while Lu Dongbin stood on his yin and yang double swords.
-Fairy He sat comfortably on her cosy lotus flower, as for Lan Caihe and Cao Guojiu, they utilized their bamboo clapper and jade tablet as their personal vessel respectively.
+Zhang Guolao unfolded his paper donkey, while Lu Dongbin stood on a pair of his yin-yang swords.
+Fairy He sat comfortably on her cozy lotus flower, as for Lan Caihe and Cao Guojiu, they utilized their bamboo clapper and jade tablet as their personal vessel respectively.

-The story first appeared on a Ming Dynasty opera Eight Immortal Cross the Sea:
+The story first appeared in a Ming Dynasty opera Eight Immortals Cross the Sea:

 We cross the sea in our own mode

-We made the show to let it know
+We made the show to let people know

 You can be the master of your world